QueenieCplusplus/SSCP_Network/README.md

 4. Workgroup

+There are 2 Types of Vlan.

 * port-based Vlan criteria (criterion)

 Ports of SW is assigned to Vlan, which is defined for Vlan membership, which is devices connected to a given port.

 Then the SW is automatically divided into sub-SW.

+* protocol-based Vlan

+      to be continued...

 # Layer 1, Phisical Layer, 物理層